 The bus goes through a covered, futuristic tunnel and it exits into a fancier part of the city.
 We pass in front of the main office of the EITB television channel, with a curved facade made of glass and that reflects the clouds.
 A few skyscrapers, probably filled with offices, rise over smaller buildings.

 Our bus stops at a hub where around seven other buses have parked.
 Long lines of commuters wait to board theirs.
 I can hear people talking animatedly outside, so I raise the volume of my music.
 Although I close my eyes and hope for the bus to get moving again, such a racket comes over the music that I think that some people must be fighting either right next to the bus or inside.
 I take off my earbuds.
 A bunch of rowdy teens, or at least they look that scrawny and immature, are shouting about last night’s escapades.
 They must have boarded the bus to return home.
-They talk with the disgusting cadence that those kinds of young people have, as if they are drugged and proud of it, and they use the same tired words that some garbage people must be repeating in television.
+They talk with the disgusting cadence that those kinds of young people have, as if they were drugged and proud of it, and they use the same tired words that some garbage people must be repeating in television.

 “What an annoyance…” Alazne says to my left.
 She squints as if those bastards woke her up.